Midi Drum Loops or Live Audio Drum Loops?

 But, no matter what ideas you have going in your head, you are likely are going to need some drums to truly take your rough ideas to a more final product.

 Unless you have a personal drummer on call, your drum track isn’t going to appear out of thin air!
-For most songwriters without a drummer at their disposal, you will usually find two distinct options to create the drum track that is going to carry your song: MIDI drum loops or audio drum loops.
+For most songwriters without a drummer at their disposal, you will usually find two distinct options to create the drum track that is going to carry your song: MIDI or audio.

 How do these two options compare?
 What are the advantages or disadvantages of using either?
 What is going to give songwriters the best result?